Skip to main content

 Set for a node

 A node is considered to be associated with an environment when the chef_environment attribute is set.
-The chef_environment attribute cannot be set with normal or override attributes (in a role) because it is actually a method.
+The chef_environment attribute can’t be set with normal or override attributes (in a role) because it’s actually a method.
 An environment may be set explicitly using the following methods:

 • By using the knife edit and knife exec subcommands